-The classes are taught by JKA England affiliated instructors.
+The classes are taught by instructors registered with The Japan Karate Association in England.
 Club instructor Austin Biesty 3rd Dan JKA has 20 years karate experience.

 Where we teach

-There are four training halls where we teach karate and all are open to the public: Harrow School Sports Centre in the borough of Harrow, Swiss Cottage Leisure Centre and O2 Centre’s Community Hall in the borough of Camden.
+There are four training halls where we teach karate, all of which are are open to the public: Harrow School Sports Centre in the borough of Harrow, Swiss Cottage Leisure Centre and O2 Centre’s Community Hall in the borough of Camden.
 We also teach a class in Stanmore.

 Full details of our classes here…